 Early on in her career, she got involved with training therapy dogs.

-In 2013, she started having conversations with Donna, a social worker, and Stefanie, who worked in special ed, about the effect of dogs on children- especially on children with special needs.
+In 2013, she started having conversations with Donna, a social worker, and Stefanie, who worked in special education, about the effect of dogs on children- especially on children with special needs.
 The trio wondered if they couldn’t pool their expertise to develop a program for kids.

 So in 2014 they incorporated and launched a pilot program, bringing trained dogs on visits to children’s therapy centers as well as to schools and libraries.